 ¶15-The Pilgrim Church, at first known as the Pentecost-Pilgrim Church, was organized May 27, 1917, in Pasadena, California.
-It came into being as a result of a revival which broke out in Pasadena in the years 1915-1916 under the ministry of Rev. Seth C. Rees.
+It came into being as a result of a revival which broke out in Pasadena in the year of 1915-1916 under the ministry of Rev. Seth C. Rees.

-¶16-The word "Pentecost" was later discontinued because of its misleading association in the public mind with the modern "Tongues" movement, and the name Pilgrim Church adopted.
+¶16-The word "Pentecost" was later discontinued because of its misleading association in the public mind with the modern "tongues" movement.
+The name Pilgrim Church was adopted,

 ¶17-Other churches sprang up in California, Kansas, and Texas which became associated together under the above name.
-A school known as the Pilgrim Bible College was established in Pasadena, a paper published, and a flourishing missionary work carried on in Mexico, also missionaries were supported in other foreign lands.
+A school known as the Pilgrim Bible College was established in Pasadena and a paper was published.
+A flourishing missionary work was carried on in Mexico and missionaries were supported in other foreign lands.

-¶18-When the Pilgrim Church united with the
+¶18-When the Pilgrim Church united with the International Holiness Church, at Cincinnati, Ohio, in 1922, the word "International" in the name of the former was dropped and the name Pilgrim Holiness Church was chosen.

-International Holiness Church, at Cincinnati, Ohio, in 1922, the word "International" in the name of the former was dropped and the name Pilgrim Holiness Church was chosen.
+19-In 1924, at the Annual Assembly of the Ohio

-¶19-In 1924, at the Annual Assembly of the Ohio District of the Pilgrim Holiness Church, a loyal band of holiness people, known as the Pentecostal Brethren in Christ, united with and became a part of the Ohio District.
+District of the Pilgrim Holiness Church, a loyal band of holiness people, known as the Pentecostal Brethren in Christ, united with and became a part of the Ohio District.